 Fig. 3.
 Exocytosis of a TC can be preceded by interaction with a smaller vesicle.
 HMEC-1 cells cotransfected with FcRn-GFP and FcRn-mRFP were imaged.
 (A) Individual images showing area of interest of a cell are presented with the time (in seconds) at which each image was acquired (first image is arbitrarily set to time 0).
 FcRn is shown in green, and events of interest are highlighted in red (resulting in yellow-orange overlay) or blue.
-A small vesicle (highlighted in blue, rightward arrows) moves away from a tubule in the membrane plane (3.38-5.50 s) and then appears to be stationary for ≈ 7 s.
-A TC (highlighted in red, leftward arrows) moves $\approx 6 \mu$ m in the membrane plane (9.63-12.25 s) before becoming stationary (12.25-14.88 s).
+A small vesicle (highlighted in blue, rightward arrows) moves away from a tubule in the membrane plane (3.38-5.50 s) and then appears to be stationary for \approx 7 s.
+A TC (highlighted in red, leftward arrows) moves \approx 6 μ m in the membrane plane (9.63-12.25 s) before becoming stationary (12.25-14.88 s).
 Subsequently, the vesicle (highlighted in blue) moves and appears to interact with the TC at 15.00 s.
-After this collision, the TC fuses (within ≈ 1 s) with the plasma membrane in an exocytic event (16.25-16.38 s, downward arrows), which lasts for ≈ 0.1 s.
+After this collision, the TC fuses (within ≈1 s) with the plasma membrane in an exocytic event (16.25-16.38 s, downward arrows), which lasts for ≈0.1 s.
 Images shown are individual frames of SI Movie 17.
 The images have been presented without highlighting in SI Fig. 10 (with corresponding SI Movie 18).
-(Scale bar, 2 μ m.)
+(Scale bar, 2 μm.)
 (B) Quantitative analysis of the exocytic fusion event.
-(Left) The fit intensity width-square plot as a function of time for the same TC.
+(Left) The fit intensity width-square plot as a function of time.
+(Right) The core annulus intensity plot as a function of time for the same TC.
 SI Text, Section 6.3 describes further details of the analytical approaches used to analyze exocytic events.

 TCs Can Have Indirect Itineraries.
 TCs, some of which are seen to leave sorting endosomes, can take different intracellular pathways that involve their interaction with distinct sorting endosomes.
-In SI Fig. 12 (see also SI Movies 21 and 22) a tubular TC $(\approx 1.5 \ \mu m \text{ long, initially visible in a focal plane that is 1.3 \ \mu m$ above the plasma membrane), leaves a sorting endosome and then travels to the membrane plane, where it remains for ≈ 20 s before moving to a higher focal plane, where it appears to fuse with a second sorting endosome.
-Alternatively, SI Fig. 13 (see also SI Movies 23 and 24) shows a tubular TC ($\approx 2 \mu m \log_2$) initially visible in two focal planes that are 0.5 μ m and 1.1 μ m above the plasma membrane) that interacts with an extended tubule from a sorting endosome and then travels $\approx 4 \ \mu m$ to a holding zone, where it remains for ≈ 5 s before it moves to the plasma membrane and exocytoses.
+In SI Fig. 12 (see also SI Movies 21 and 22) a tubular TC $(\approx 1.5 \mu \text{m} \text{ long, initially visible in a focal plane that is } 1.3 \mu \text{m}$ above the plasma membrane), leaves a sorting endosome and then travels to the membrane plane, where it remains for $\approx 20 \text{ s}$ before moving to a higher focal plane, where it appears to fuse with a second sorting endosome.
+Alternatively, SI Fig. 13 (see also SI Movies 23 and 24) shows a tubular TC (\approx 2 μ m long, initially visible in two focal planes that are 0.5 μ m and 1.1 μ m above the plasma membrane) that interacts with an extended tubule from a sorting endosome and then travels $\approx 4 \mu m$ to a holding zone, where it remains for ≈ 5 s before it moves to the plasma membrane and exocytoses.
 Collectively, the data show that TCs can interact with multiple sorting endosomes within a cell and, most importantly, that the pathway of a TC to exocytosis can involve more than one interaction with sorting endosomes.